-With respect to our ALM and investment business, against the backdrop of the global accelerating inflation and volatile market environment, through utilizing methodologies including our advanced early warning control, meticulous market analysis and abundant hedging methodologies, we adjust our asset allocation with flexibility to achieve a balance between the realized profits and the unrealized profits.
-With respect to ALM, in the face of the monetary tightening led by the US, through flexible balance sheet management and stable fund raising that take into account changes in the foreign currency deposit-loan ratio, we are supporting our customer's global businesses.
+With respect to our ALM and investment business, amidst global accelerating inflation and a volatile market environment, through utilizing methodologies including our advanced early warning control, meticulous market analysis and abundant hedging methodologies, we adjust our asset allocation with flexibility to achieve a balance between realized profits and unrealized profits.
+With respect to ALM, in the face of global monetary tightening led by the US, through flexible balance sheet management and stable fund raising that takes into account changes in the foreign currency deposit-loan ratio, we are supporting our customers' global businesses.
 We strive for stable and efficient operations on a global basis to contribute to the well-being of the overall business performance of the Mizuho group.